yacanka/ReadMes/LogRotate/README.md

 #### Logrotate yönerge örneği 1
 ```
 /opt/mico-client/output.log {
-        size 20M         # rotate if log grows bigger then 20M bytes
+# rotate if log grows bigger then 20M bytes
+    size 20M
-        compress         # old versions of log files are compressed
+# old versions of log files are compressed
+    compress
-        rotate 30        # log files are rotated 30 times before being removed (Max 30 old log file)
+# log files are rotated 30 times before being removed (Max 30 old log file)
+    rotate 30
-        missingok        # if the log file is missing, go on to the next one without an error message.
+# if the log file is missing, go on to the next one without an error message.
+    missingok
-        copytruncate     # the original log file in place after creating a copy, instead of moving the ol>
+# Truncate the original log file in place after creating a copy,
+# instead of moving the old log file and optionally creating a new one
+    copytruncate
 }
 ```
 - output.log 20 MB boyutuna ulaştığında logu rotate eder.